BellevueCollege/financial-aid/README.md

 - Added RELEASE_AUTHORIZATION_FORM_URL configuration.
 - Removed  Sign and Finish Section from the form.
 - Removed all the fields from Release Authorization form and updated as required.

+* **Release to Test Version 1.2**
+- Added condition to display next year's YRQ for current year's month of Oct, Nov and Dec.